AT&T to spin-off WarnerMedia with Discovery in deal worth $43 billion

 AT&T has penned a deal with Discovery to spin-off Warner Bros.
-Interactive Entertainment (WBIE) parent WarnerMedia into a new standalone company.
+Interactive Entertainment (WBIE) parent WarnerMedia and Discovery itself into a new standalone company.

 The terms of the agreement will see AT&T receive $43 billion and enable the creation of "one of the largest global streaming players" by leveraging WarnerMedia's "premium entertainment, sports and news assets."